friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 This is the reason why many ECS projects have relations.

 A typical limitation of an ECS is that an entity can only contain one component of a certain type.
-Relations can be used to **add components of the same type multiple times** to a single entity.
+Relations can be used to **add multiple components of the same type** to a single entity.
 To differentiate relations added to the same entity following mechanisms are used:

 - **Friflo.Engine.ECS**         - A component field is used as discriminator specified in `IRelationComponent<TKey>`.